cksystemsteaching/selfie/manuscript/architecture.md

 [Computer Architecture][]
 : A set of rules and methods that describe the functionality, organization, and implementation of computer systems.

 Programming, on the other hand, is more difficult and can get very messy since software can grow arbitrarily complex.
 We believe the key to becoming a good programmer is to develop a deep sense for semantics.
 What is the true meaning of a piece of code?
-Have I truly understood what happens when the machine executes that code?
+Have I really understood what happens when the machine executes that code?
 There is of course also the right choice of programming languages and the professional use of software development tools but it all begins with truly understanding the meaning of code.

 Imagine you are taking a class to learn a foreign language.
 One particularly interesting type of class is when the language is taught by speaking in that language without using any other language.
 This means that as soon as the class starts the teacher exclusively speaks in the language that everyone would like to learn but does not understand.
 This approach anyway works because the teacher may use means of communication other than spoken language such as gestures, facial expressions, and even body language.
 Questions may be asked in a language that everyone understands but answers are always given in the foreign language.
 Students are anyway encouraged to use the foreign language as soon as possible and eventually even ask questions in that language.